Former Barcelona youth coach investigated for sexual abuse | Sports-Games

 The 71-year-old Benaiges was a key member of Barcelona's youth training academy from 1991-2011, coinciding with a generation of the club's best players, including Andrés Iniesta and Xavi.

 After stints abroad with foreign clubs, Benaiges returned to Barcelona last year following the return of Joan Laporta to its presidency.
-He resigned last week reportedly for personal reasons.
+He resigned last week for personal reasons, the club said.

-''This is a very delicate, very complicated issue," Xavi added.
-"I have spoken with the coaching staff because we love Albert Benaiges very much.
+“This is a very delicate, very complicated issue,” Xavi added.
+“I have spoken with the coaching staff because we love Albert Benaiges very much.
 It has surprised us a lot.
 We always had an excellent relationship, and he left a very good legacy.
-It is the justice system that will have to decide."
-Barcelona has yet to comment publicly on the investigation.
+It is the justice system that will have to decide.”
+Barcelona president Joan Laporta said the club was analyzing the information regarding the case.

+“This man who left the club for personal reasons was hired for his talent at finding players and evaluating the talent of young players,” Laporta said.
+“What the club is doing is collecting all the information that is coming out so we can make an official statement.
+“I will also say that anyone who tries to link Barcelona to his issue in an improper manner will receive a firm response by the club to defend its legitimate interests.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)